Choosing a franchise website platform is an infrastuctural decision, not a design decision.

 - Campaign pages for promotions or seasonal pushes

-Corporate has to lock down the brand and push updates everywhere instantly.
+Corporate has to lock down brand consistency and push updates everywhere instantly.
 Franchisees need to update photos, local promos, or staff bios without breaking rules.
+Once you pass 50 locations, the website becomes operational infrastructure more than a marketing page.
+Launch speed and central control start to matter more than design preferences.

 The main platform categories franchise brands look at